asaikali/tanzu-spring-cloud-gateway/README.md

 ## Deploy Animal Rescue Sample Application (Optional)

-The [animal rescue](https://github.com/spring-cloud-services-samples/animal-rescue/) sample application demonstrate many of commonly used features of spring cloud gateway.
-To deploy the application and use the login with Auth0 feature you will need a client secret provided by the workshop instructor.
+The [animal rescue](https://github.com/spring-cloud-services-samples/animal-rescue/) sample application demonstrate many  commonly used features of spring cloud gateway.
+To deploy the application and use the login with Auth0 feature you will need a client secret provided by the workshop instructor, look for it in the workshop Slack channel.

-1. edit the file `animal-rescue/overlays/sso-secret-for-gateway/secrets/test-sso-credentials.txt`
+1. Edit the file `animal-rescue/overlays/sso-secret-for-gateway/secrets/test-sso-credentials.txt`
-   set the clientSecret value to the one provided on the workshop slack
+   set the `client-secret` value to the one provided on the workshop slack

-2. deploy the app using the command `kustomize build ./animal-rescue/ | kubectl apply -f -`
+2. Deploy the app using the command `kustomize build ./animal-rescue/ | kubectl apply -f -`

 3. Check the animal rescue components that are deployed into the cluster using the command `kubectl get all -n animal-rescue` you should see output similar to the one below.